painpita/anki-kuroco/README.md

 KuroKanji also uses the following tools :
   * Axios : used for building HTTP queries & interacting with Kuroco as well as managing authentication

+## 🐛 Remaning bugs

+Some bugs remain unfixed for now :
+  * Sometimes, the user might be redirected to the profile page without apparent reason
+  * If the language is switched to japanese, it can't be changed back
+  * If the language is different from english, it will not display in flip cards (kuroco bug)